The JEDI Dojo:

 - ◆ Decreased participation in systemic oppression and exploitation

-- → Access to collaboratively evolving JEDI tools, practices, and curriculum
+- → Access to actionable JEDI 2.0 tools, practices, and curriculum.

-- → Development of a JEDI Community of Practice for future learning and engagement
+- → Engagement in an ongoing JEDI Community of Practice for deepened learning, practice, and accountability.

 - Everyone has a FISHBOWL opportunity (coaching or workshopping a piece of curriculum)